Anson Street African Burial Ground

 Anson Street African Burial Ground is a historic African American cemetery and archeological site in Charleston, South Carolina, United States.
-Enslaved people of African descent were buried in 18th-century.
-The graves were uncovered during the 2013 excavation of a trench for the construction of the Galliard Auditorium.
+Children, women and men of African descent were buried at this location between the 1760s and 1790s.
+The graves were uncovered during the 2013 excavation of a trench for the construction of the Gaillard Center.

 History

-Anson Street African Burial Ground was rediscovered historic cemetery and archeological site where enslaved people of African descent were buried in 18th-century Charleston, South Carolina.
+Anson Street African Burial Ground was rediscovered historic cemetery where thirty-six people of African descent were buried in 18th-century Charleston, South Carolina.
 The burial ground was in use from approximately 1760 to 1790.